SamhithPola2025/IvoryScript/README.md

 I'm still learning programming and language implementation, so this isn't the most complex or optimized interpreter out there.
 But it works, and building it has been a great learning experience.
 The code is straightforward and readable, which makes it easier to understand and modify if you're also learning.

-## AI Usage

-I used AI assistance (specifically Cursor's AI features) during the development of this project.
-AI helped with:
-- Debugging when I got stuck on errors
-- Implementing new features like arrays
-- Understanding complex concepts from Crafting Interpreters (there do happen to be a lot of them)

-The core structure and initial implementation came from following the Crafting Interpreters tutorial, but AI was useful for extending beyond what the book covered and fixing bugs.
-I tried to understand everything that was added, and the code reflects my learning process.
-If you're also learning, this project might be helpful to see how someone else (with AI assistance) built an interpreter.

 ## License